-Tia Bush has served as our Chief Quality Officer since May 2021.
+Tia Bush has served as our Chief Technology and Quality Officer since March 2023 having joined Centessa as the Chief Quality Officer in May 2021.
+In her role Ms. Bush oversees all Quality functions, CMC (Chemistry, Manufacturing and Controls), Supply Chain and Drug Formulation.
 From January 1993 to May 2021, Ms. Bush has served in various roles of increasing responsibility at Amgen, Inc., most recently as Chief Quality Officer and Senior Vice President, Global Quality/EHSS.
-In this role, she lead Amgen's Global GxP Quality and Environmental, Health, Safety and Sustainability organization with responsibility for developing, maintaining, and continuously improving the quality management and EHSS management system at Amgen.
+In this role, she led Amgen's Global GxP Quality and Environmental, Health, Safety and Sustainability organization with responsibility for developing, maintaining, and continuously improving the quality management and EHSS management system at Amgen.
 Other roles included Vice President, Amgen Rhode Island Manufacturing Site Operations, Quality Site Head and Vice President, Operations Quality at Juncos, Puerto Rico and Drug Product Quality Executive Director.
 Ms. Bush earned a B.A. in Biological Sciences and Minor, Chemistry from the University of Southern California in 1992.